by Ani Williams

 At a recent workshop on sacred geometry with well known author Dan Winter, he spoke about the high iron content of the red earth in Sedona being similar to human blood.
 “The red rocks have a high iron content, hence an ability to bend magnetic lines of force and a great ability to interact with the DNA in our blood.”
 He also spoke about the song in our blood (a poetic reference to his research on the frequencies within all biological systems), and said that the earth is sick because certain frequencies are missing.
 “The more natural frequencies you can get into the cells, the healthier the whole body.”
 (Dan Winter Jan.
 15, 2001, Sedona)

 Around the winter solstice of 1988, Nicholas Mann began searching the red rock hills for clues to the harmonious system in the landscape temple.
+Nicholas and I were married during his years in Sedona and our explorations around the red earth canyons and rock formations revealed numerous magical and mystical patterns.
 In his book Sedona Sacred Earth, Mann describes the natural geometric figures he discovered through walking the land, dowsing, and using topographical maps and clues from the regional indigenous stories and legends.
 While speaking with the late Hopi Bear Clan chief, White Bear Fredericks, he learned that the Hopi had six shrines sacred to the Snake Clan in the Sedona area.
 White Bear described these as each having either ruins or petroglyphs marking the sites.
 Could the Hopi have placed these shrines in the Sedona red earth because of the strong magnetic power there which could increase the field of beneficial influence over the entire four corners region?

 Before embarking on the Hopi Snake shrines, I should bring in a little background on snake symbology.
 The snake has unfortunately received bad press throughout history and often conjures fearful associations.
 However, in most indigenous and ancient cultures, the snake represents the powerful currents that move through the earth and the human body.
 In Egypt, the realized human was depicted with a cobra emerging out of the forehead, representing power, wisdom and the awakened Kundalini, or intertwined serpentine currents of the chakra system.